shs-ai-team/makeplugin/README.md

 MakePlugin – AI-Powered WordPress Plugin Generator

 **Short Description (under 255 characters):**
-AI-powered no-code custom WordPress plugins generator.
-Just chat with our consultant to refine your idea, and get a download ready-to-install plugin zip.
+Turn your plugin ideas into WordPress plugins in minutes.
+Chat with our AI consultant, finalize requirements, and download your custom plugin ZIP—no coding needed.

 **Detailed Description (over 100 words):**